 Punctuality can never be overemphasised.
-You are setting a tone of how a candidate is expected to behave should they become an employee.
-Not only is it essential interview etiquette but great office etiquette too.
+You are setting the tone of how a candidate is expected to behave should they become an employee.
+Not only is it essential interview etiquette but excellent office etiquette too.

-Punctuality requires zero talent but reaps great reward.
-Respect candidates time by making sure that interviews end on time. if not a couple minutes early.
+Punctuality requires zero talent but reaps massive rewards.
+Respect candidates time by making sure that interviews end on time – if not a couple minutes early.
 They may have other interviews scheduled, and having you hold them up will not endear you to anyone.

 While you don’t have to wear a suit and tie, you do need to look your best.
 How you dress should be an indication of your corporate culture.
 However, keep in mind that this is still a professional meeting.
 Create a great first impression.